 Feather Magic: Ways to Use Feathers in Your Spiritual Practice

-For thousands of years, Native Americans and other indigenous peoples have used feather symbolism in their spiritual rituals.
-Here’s how you can use feather magic today:
+For thousands of years, our ancestors all over the world have used feather symbolism in their spiritual rituals and daily life.
+Here’s how you can use feather magic in your spiritual practice today:

-Smudging: smudging is an old Native American practice.
-It is the use of smoke from a dried herb (such as white sage) to rid an area or person of negativity.
+Smoke-cleansing: is an ancient spiritual practice.
+It is the use of smoke from a dried herb (such as cedar, rosemary, white sage) to rid an area or person of negativity.
 It is a rite of cleansing.
 A larger feather can be used to fan the smoke in different directions.
-The feather itself lends to the power of the smudging ritual.
-Feathers can be bundled together and made into a “smudging wand”.
+The feather itself lends to the power of the ritual.
+Feathers can be bundled together and made into a “smoke-cleansing wand”.
 You can watch tutorials on how to make your own on Youtube.

 Meditation: hold feathers during meditation.
 Blow gently on the feather to send out your spiritual intent or to put yourself into a trance.
 Hold a specific type of bird’s feather to contact your bird spirit guide and to take on the likeness of that bird

 Dream Bags and Pillows: if you are not allergic to birds/feathers, place a feather into a small sachet with other herbs to induce lucid dreams.
 Tuck the feather under your pillowcase at night to help transform yourself into the form of a bird in your dreams.

 Magical Arrangements: place your favorite feathers between your favorite crystals and stones in a small clear vase and put somewhere special in your home.
 This keeps the spiritual powers of the feather flowing throughout your sacred space.
 Plus you can admire their beauty any time!